lil-brumski/Student_Database/README.md

 * `$ ./student.o`

-* An `admission-list.txt` file will be automatically created.
+* An `admission-list.txt` file will be automatically created in the parent directory.
 This file contains the admission list.

 * Made by David Tamaratare Oghenebrume.